Trade directory · Cedar Rapids metro · Iowa

 Business Registration

-Register business with Iowa Secretary of State and obtain federal EIN from IRS.
-Choose business structure (LLC, corporation, etc.) and file appropriate paperwork.
+Register business entity with Iowa Secretary of State.
+Choose structure (LLC, corporation, sole proprietorship) and file required paperwork with state fees.

 01/05